offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ### Experimental Spectrum

 **WHAT**: Given a spectrum_MS for a peptide, derive a set of potential masses from the mass-to-charge ratios.
+These potential masses are referred to as an experimental spectrum.

 **WHY**: A peptide's sequence can be inferred from a list of its potential subpeptide masses.